 Acupuncture specialists claim the treatment is helpful with resolving a wide variety of health problems, such as anxiety, arthritis, chronic pains, depression, insomnia, migraines, nausea, sciatica, sinus congestion, stress and anxiety, a weak immune system, addictions, sexual and genital problems, and many more pathological conditions.

-Today, acupuncture, in one form or another, is practiced (and regulated) in a broad range of countries around the world.
+Today, Acupuncture, in one form or another, is practiced (and regulated) in a broad range of countries around the world.

 An acupuncturist starts a session by asking about one’s health issues, nutrition, sleep, stress, appetite, emotional life, among other questions about lifestyle habits and personal circumstances.

-Note that the state of the tongue and pulse are important indicators for a TCM practitioner to assess the health of organ systems and meridians.
+Note that the state of the tongue and pulse are important indicators for a TCM practitioner to assess the health of organ systems and Meridians.

-As a general rule we could say that TCM assessment is done through four diagnostic methods: visual inspection (tongue, complexion, etc.), listening and smelling (breath, odors, excretions, etc.), inquiring (talks, medical history, etc.) and palpation (feeling, tapping, pressing, etc.).
+As a general rule we could say that TCM assessment is done through four diagnostic methods: visual inspection (tongue, complexion, etc.), listening and smelling (breath, odors, excretions, etc.), inquiry (talks, medical history, etc.) and palpation (feeling, tapping, pressing, etc.).